The more tools you have as an engineer, the more successful you’ll be. I’m going to go over a list of the 22 most useful tools for engineers.

 As an example, it’s not uncommon for people to try to screw you over in projects.
 One time, I had someone tell me, “I was never there.
 How did you discuss this problem with me?”
 Thankfully, I had snapped a photo of everyone in the meeting, so this guy couldn’t weasel himself out.

-And when it comes to troubleshooting, look at NASA rocket launches.
-They place cameras at every angle to capture their launches.
-This helps resolve any problems and allows for better rocket optimization.
-Say a video shows rocket nozzle rattles more than you’d want.
+Then when it comes to troubleshooting, look no further than NASA.
+They place cameras everywhere to capture their launches.
+This helps resolve problems and allows for improved rocket optimization.
+For example, re-engineering a nozzle, which shakes too much.

 I use Excel endlessly.
 I even wrote an article about why Excel is so awesome for engineers.
 The following are some of my personal use cases for Excel: